Website Stewardship and Standards

 - Edit!
 Edit!
 Edit!
 Work to reduce word counts on webpages to 300-700 words.

 Rationale: Web user experience research shows us that readers scan webpages to find keywords that will help answer their question or understand the main point of the content.
 Web visitors do not read everything.
-They visit Seattle Public Schools websites to learn processes, find links to other resources, and answer questions.
+They visit SPS websites to learn processes, find links to other resources, and answer questions.
 Concise content is easier to translate and ensure accessibility.

 - Headings and paragraphs should be left aligned on webpages and documents.